 Todays revised route.

-Some more photos then of the incredible cross island highway.
 Lunch at 3275m.
 Bit overcast but still an enjoyable view.
 Then time to enjoy the very long descent.

 I arrive back at the gorge and it really is a spectacular road despite the dull weather.